docker/docs/datacenter/ucp/2.2/guides/admin/install/system-requirements.md

 ## Compatibility and maintenance lifecycle

-Docker EE is a software subscription that includes 3 products:
+Docker EE is a software subscription that includes three products:

 * Docker Engine with enterprise-grade support,
 * Docker Trusted Registry,